ericosur/ericosur-snippet/README.md

 Here are my code snippets, playground, tests, and prototypes.

-Though the github.com says this repository is mainly perl, I use less and less perl in recent years.
-Currently I use python scripts more.

-Most perl scripts are not well-functioned for now.
-Especially those uses external perl modules.

-## composition

-Most snippets are:
-C/C++, perl, python, text,
-javascript, graphviz, shell script, java, windows batch/cmd, and etc...
+For the recent years I seldom use perl to write small tools to do my small jobs.
+Now I usually use python to do some tests, or trivia jobs.

 ## history